akeneo/pim-api-docs/content/concepts/asset-manager.md

 ```

 In this formula:
- - `OPERATION_NAME` is the name of the operation that should be perfomed on the source file.
+ - `OPERATION_NAME` is the name of the operation that should be performed on the source file.
 The complete list of available operations is detailed below.
  - `OPERATION_PARAMETERS` is the set of parameters for the operation.
 It depends on the `OPERATION_NAME` chosen before.

 ::: warning